Twasi/twasi-docs/docs/getting-started/plugin-commands.md

 **Timers**

 Twasi supports timers.
-Timers are commands that are automatically executes in a given interval while the channel is live.
-If your command should be available as timer override the *allowsTimer()* function and make it return true.
+Timers are commands that are automatically executed in a given interval while the channel is live.
+If your command should be available as timer, override the *allowsTimer()* function and make it return true.

 > This is only useful for non-functional commands.
 For example the **!hosts** command of the utitlies plugin has timers enabled.

 **Listing**

-If your command should not be listed when someone executes **!commands** in chat override the *allowsListing()* function and make it return false.
+If your command should not be listed when someone executes **!commands** in chat, override the *allowsListing()* function and make it return false.

 #### Registering the controller

-To register your controller just call this function from your TwasiUserPlugin-class (inside of the constructor for example) for each of your commands:
+To register your controller, just call this function from your TwasiUserPlugin-class (inside of the constructor for example) for each of your commands:

 ```java
     public ExampleUserPlugin() {